 Pre-ticked opt-in boxes or opt-out boxes are invalid – use unticked opt-in boxes or similar active opt-in methods (e.g. a binary choice given equal prominence).

 What is Opt-In?

-When a company uses opt-in consent strategy, the consumer must affirmatively give the company permission to send information about new products or sales, or to share the consumer’s information with other companies in a business relationship with the company where that consumer has an opt-in agreement.
+When a company uses an opt-in consent strategy, the consumer must affirmatively give the company permission to send information about new products or sales or to share the consumer’s information with other companies in a business relationship with the company where that consumer has an opt-in agreement.
 Generally, a consumer must click on website boxes or send an e-mail request to the company or its affiliates in order to authorize consumer e-mail.